 A video platform where teachers can pose questions and receive video responses from students.

-Students of a certain age have a natural curiosity for technology, so embracing it can be a really good strategy to increase learner engagement.
+Students of a certain age have a natural curiosity for technology, so embracing it can be a perfect strategy to increase learner engagement.
 However, be wary of overdoing it – too many new tools in one go can be distracting for students.

 #10 – Flip the Script